liam8888999/ErsatzTV-Filler/docs/configure/login.md

 - `Password`

+- `Login Hint`

 insert your desired username and password in this form and it will immediately take effect.
 The autentication currently only works for the webui and not the apis.
+The password hint can be retrieved by clicking on Forgot password on the login screen.

 ### How is the username and password stored?